husbycodereis/clean-architecture-TDD/README.md

 Clean Architecture divides a software project into three main layers.

-Data ⇨ Local and / or Remote(API) data sources
+- Data ⇨ Local and / or Remote(API) data sources
-Domain ⇨ business logic(use cases) and business objects(entities) to modify or shape the data source Presentation ⇨ How modified data source is shown to user
+ -Domain ⇨ business logic(use cases) and business objects(entities) to modify or shape the data source
+- Presentation ⇨ How modified data source is shown to user

 These layers help build a Flutter application that is;

-Easier to modify
+- Easier to modify
-Easier to test
+- Easier to test
-Easier to detect bugs & errors
+- Easier to detect bugs & errors

 For further information please see the [official documentation](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).